Walter Conway

 The Tredegar Query Club was started by friends including Aneurin Bevan and Walter Conway.
 Conway is in the middle of the picture.
 Aneurin is second from right on the back row and his brother Billy is second right on the front row.

-Walter Conway (1872 – 1933) was the longstanding secretary of the Tredegar Medical Aid Society in South Wales.
-This society contributed the model which established the British National Health Service.
+Walter Conway (1872 – 1933) was the longstanding secretary of the Tredegar Medical Aid Society in Tredegar, in the historic county of Monmouthshire, South East Wales.
+The society contributed the model which established the British National Health Service.

 Early life

 John Walter Conway, was born in October 1872 to Thomas Conway, an iron puddler, and Mary Conway (née Thomas), in Plantation Street, Rhymney.
 He had one sibling, his brother Thomas, who was born four years later.

 The 1881 census documents that Conway's father had become a single parent, living with his two young sons in Tredegar, in the next valley.
 Perhaps his father decided to move the short distance to Tredegar to find work there.
 It had coal mines and an iron works, and was a boom town.
 While Conway was still a child, his father died.
 Consequently, he was placed (with, presumably, his brother) in the care of the Bedwellty Union Workhouse, the town's workhouse.
 The building was called 'Ty Bryn'.
 However, the local residents informally called it 'The Spike’.

 Conway described himself as a 'workhouse boy'.
 He obtained two benefits from his stay in the workhouse.
 He learnt from the Master, the formal head of the workhouse, the lesson 'to do everything well'.
 And he became acquainted with the world of books, which he described as being his best friends.